What is feline poxvirus and what diseases does it cause?

 Is poxvirus common in cats?

-Infections with poxvirus have been reported in Europe and England.
+Infections with poxvirus have been reported in Asia, Europe, and England.
 To date, there are no reported cases in North America.